google/uncertainty-baselines/baselines/imagenet/README.md

 4. Uses ResNet-18.
 Scales KL by an additional factor of 5.
 5. cSGHMC uses a total of 9 copies of the full size of weights for prediction.
 The authors use a T=1/200 temperature scaling on the log-posterior (see the newly added appendix I at https://openreview.net/forum?id=rkeS1RVtPS)
 6. Uses [standard mixup](https://arxiv.org/abs/1710.09412) combined with the rescaling of the logits proposed in [Carratino et al., 2020](https://arxiv.org/abs/2006.06049), which consistently improves all metrics.
 The reported results is for a training of 200 epochs on `deterministic.py`.
+7. Obtained by saving predictions from multiple `SavedModels` obtained by training the Deterministic baseline.
+We evaluate in [Robustness Metrics](https://github.com/google-research/robustness_metrics).

 TODO(trandustin): Add column for Checkpoints.